HighProxies secure DNS guide

 3

-Settings > Security > Use secure DNS.
-Select “Custom” and enter: https://[location]-dns.highproxies.com/dns-query.
+Open Settings > Privacy and security > Security > Use secure DNS.
+Select Custom and enter a DoH URL such as https://paris20-dns.highproxies.com/dns-query.

 Global Secure DNS Endpoints